oracle-livelabs/goldengate/oci-ggs/purge/purge.md

 ## Introduction

 In this lab, you learn to create Purge Tasks in the Oracle Cloud Infrastructure (OCI) GoldenGate Deployment Console.
+Completion of this lab is optional.

 Estimated time: 5 minutes